uidaholib/main-web-redesign_draft/content/special-collections/strong-fellowship.md

 Applicants must submit:

 1. A letter of no more than 300 words detailing interest in this fellowship and previous experience, education, and/or training that prepare the applicant for the work of this project.
-2. A summary of no more than 300 words detailing the proposed project and outlining how it increases the visibility and use of previously unprocessed collections in the U of I Library's Special Collections & Archives.
+2. A summary of no more than 300 words detailing the proposed project and outlining how it increases the visibility and use of previously unprocessed collections in the U of I Library's Special Collections and Archives.
 3. A current resume or CV.
 4. A letter of support from a U of I faculty member.